Xetibo/ReSet-Doc/sections/literature.typ

 comes from the fact that configuration of various categories need persistent storage, and ReSet also needs to handle this.\

-The already mentioned gnome control center handles this via a database, contrary to the chapter in the aforementioned book.
+The already mentioned Gnome control center handles this via a database, contrary to the chapter in the aforementioned book.
 This is done for increased speed in loading and storing configuration data.
 However, it does come with the downside of needing a program to interact with the stored data, as you can't otherwise